CVCUDA/CV-CUDA/docs/sphinx/samples/cpp_samples/cropresize.rst

 Crop And Resize
 ===============

-In this example we will cover some basic concepts to show how to use the CVCUDA C++ API which includes usage of Tensor ,wrapping externally allocated data in CVCUDA Tensor and using Tensors with operators.
+In this example we will cover some basic concepts to show how to use the CVCUDA C++ API which includes usage of Tensor, wrapping externally allocated data in CVCUDA Tensor and using Tensors with operators.

 Creating a CMake Project
 ------------------------